 REWIRING BIOELECTRIC PATTERNS

 In this post, you will read about an experiment that discovered how to electrically modify living organisms.
-In such a way, that we can talk about hacking the bioelectric code.
-This technique is known as bioelectric signaling.
-Yes, it sounds quite sci-fi, but it doesn't involve quantum forces (yet), so maybe is also easier to understand and appreciate.
+Rewiring bioelectric patterns is also known as bioelectric signaling, and we can almost talk about hacking the bioelectric code.
+Yes, it sounds quite sci-fi, but it doesn’t involve quantum forces (yet), so maybe is also easier to understand and appreciate.

 In 2017, bioelectricity just got even more interesting with the experiments from Dr. Michael Levin about bioelectric signaling, which currently is an exciting emerging field.
 Dr. Levin and colleagues have successfully modified the physical structure of an organism with nothing more than precise electric currents and patterns.